-- For customers that elect to purchase Operating Reserve--Supplemental Reserve Service Transmission Services, the rate shall not exceed 9.52 mills per kilowatthour. - (ii) For customers that are required to purchase Operating Reserve --Supplemental Reserve Service from BPA-TS because they defaulted on their self-supply or third-party supply obligations, the rate shall be 10.95 mills per kilowatthour. - b.
-For energy delivered, the Transmission Customer (for interruptible imports only) or the generator shall, as directed by BPA-TS, either: - (i) Purchase the energy at the hourly market index price, but not less than zero, applicable at the time of occurrence, or - (ii) Return the energy at the times specified by BPA-TS.
+- a.
+For customers that elect to purchase Operating Reserve Supplemental Reserve Service Transmission Services, the rate shall not exceed 9.95 mills per kilowatthour. - b.
+For customers that are required to purchase Operating Reserve Supplemental Reserve Service from BPA because they defaulted on their self-supply or third-party supply obligations, the rate shall be 11.44 mills per kilowatthour.

+For energy delivered, the Transmission Customer (for interruptible imports only) or the generator shall, as directed by BPA, either:

+- (1) Purchase the energy at the hourly market index price, but not less than zero, applicable at the time of occurrence, or - (2) Return the energy at the times specified by BPA.